-• W: Click the icon to activate the pan function and the icon will turn to W. Pan the PVW and PGM areas at the same time.
+- W: Click the icon to activate the pan function and the icon will turn to V. Pan the PVW and PGM areas at the same time. - 🕀: Zoom in the PVW and PGM areas at the same time.

-- C: Zoom out the PVW and PGM areas at the same time. - Restore the PVW and PGM areas to their original view after being moved or zoomed. - Click the icon to activate the select function and the icon will turn to Select all the PVW layers and click again to cancel the selection.
+- 🖯: Zoom out the PVW and PGM areas at the same time. - E: Restore the PVW and PGM areas to their original view after being moved or zoomed. - Click the icon to activate the select function and the icon will turn to Select all the PVW layers and click again to cancel the selection.